Microinverters and AC Solar Panels: The Future of Solar Power?

 Shading

-Because microinverters optimise each panel separately, they handle individually shaded panels well and, for many years, were the obvious choice for solar arrays that had encroaching shade.
+Because microinverters optimise each panel separately, they handle individually shaded panels well and, for many years, were the obvious choice for solar arrays with encroaching shade.

 But – what has been the conventional thinking over the years is no longer true.
 The combination of split-cell solar panels and better ‘Maximum Power Point Tracking (MPPT) software in string inverters has made good string inverters almost as good as microinverters for handling shade.